Hōri Ngātai NZ Wars memorial

 Ngātai fought at Gate Pā on 28–29 April, when Ngāi Te Rangi and their allies, led by Rāwiri Puhirake, inflicted a heavy defeat on imperial and colonial troops.
 He was also at Te Ranga on 21 June, when the British had their revenge.

-Ngātai was among those Māori who surrendered their arms to the British at Te Papa on 25 July 1864.
+Ngātai was among those Māori who surrendered their arms to the British at Te Papa on 25 July.
 At this ceremony he promised that Ngāi Te Rangi would never return to warfare.
 ‘Let there be peace in the land’, he declared.

 Ngātai was true to his word.
 Though he was issued with arms by the government three years later, when Pirirakau and some Ngāi Te Rangi fought alongside Pai Mārire adherents (‘Hauhau’), he took no part in this campaign.

 Ngātai is said to have related his account of Gate Pā to the historian James Cowan in 1901, and to the New Zealand Wars veteran Captain Gilbert Mair in 1903.
-It appears in Mair’s posthumously published 1926 book, The story of Gate Pa.
+It appears in Mair’s posthumously published 1926 book, The Story of Gate Pa.

 Ngātai died on 24 August 1912 at his home at Whareroa and is buried at Mission Cemetery.
 This memorial, erected by the government and Tauranga Māori, was unveiled on the site in August 1920.
-Nearby stand memorials to Puhirake and to 14 Māori fighters who died at Te Ranga, all of whom are buried at Mission Cemetery.
+Nearby stand memorials to Puhirake and to 14 Māori warriors who died at Te Ranga, all of whom are buried at Mission Cemetery.

 Additional images